 Blogging as a Business: Growing a Six-Figure Blog.
 This page was added in late 2014 and I update it continually as I learn new things.
 Latest update: October 2016.
 This page contains affiliate links to products/services I use, love, and highly recommend.

 Blogging as a Business: Growing a Six-Figure Blog

 How I Got Started with Blogging…

 And, like I said, I put in a LOT of hours of work.
 I do all the projects, photography, and blogging to keep an entire website running with new content.
 That’s no small task.
 So be sure you’re blogging because you love sharing ideas with others, not just because you want to make money.
-Otherwise, you’ll get the dreaded “blogging burnout” fast!
+I blog because I love it.
+The money is “just” an added benefit.
+If you blog with money as your main motivator, you’ll get the dreaded “blogging burnout” fast!